 Do I need to move to a certain location to be a video game tester?

-Most game testing jobs are near the larger game studios, which happen to be in the larger cities.
-You may be able to find testing jobs in smaller towns and cities around the world, but if you’re positive that you want to break into the game industry then you’ll have the best chances of finding work if you can move to one of the major cities for game development.
+Most game testing jobs are near the larger game studios, which happen to be in the larger cities around the world.
+You may be able to find testing jobs in smaller towns and cities, but if you’re positive that you want to break into the game industry then you’ll have the best chances of finding work if you can move to one of the major cities for game development.

 Can I get a job testing video games from home?